John Smith (banker): Leeds

-Civic duties, insititutions and philanthropy
+Civic duties, institutions and philanthropy

 Smith was involved in public duty and philanthropy in both Aberdeen and Leeds.
 In 1851 he was elected treasurer of Leeds Chamber of Commerce.
 In 1858, the same institution elected Smith to attend the select committee of the House of Commons to "give evidence in favour of the abolition of the clause which limits the Bank Directors in the issue of Bank of England notes to an amount of £14,475,000, except against gold, and that the Bank Directors be invested with a discretionary power to issue one pound notes of the Bank of England [whenever necessary]".
 In 1856, Smith was a member of the Leeds Honorary Board for the Scottish Widows Fund and Life Assurance Society.
 By 1861, he had become a magistrate for the West Riding of Yorkshire.
 Smith was on the building committee which aimed to erect a new hospital - The Ilkley Hospital and Convalescent Home - at Ilkley.

 Smith was involved in a number of charitable institutions, including the Leeds West End People's Institute on Kirkstall Road in Burley, Leeds, where in 1856 he gave a speech at its first public meeting.
 In the same year he donated a harmonium to the new schoolroom associated with St Matthias' Church, Burley, which Smith had funded, and in which there are memorials to Smith and his first wife Ann Catherine Jane.

 Of Smith's philanthropy, the Leeds Times said:

 [Smith's] public spirit was evinced by the readiness with which he promoted the chief objects of benevolence which have interested [Leeds] of late years, while Burley church, parsonage and schools, to the erection and support of which he was the largest contributor, are monuments of his care for the religious and mental improvement of his poorer neighbours.
 His private charities were also large and numerous.
 Leeds Times, 1866.

 The Yorkshire Post and Leeds Intelligencer reported:

 [Smith's] generosity and kindness of heart were such that with him many a poor man will have lost a friend ever ready to help him in his need – a friend indeed, whose greatest happiness was going about to do good.
 Yorkshire Post, 1866.